sviluppalice/sviluppalice/README.md

 # 👋 Hi, I'm Alice!

 I've been passionate about programming since I was a kid, fascinated by its power to **transform ideas into reality**.
-Now I'm focusing into building a career as a **full-stack developer**.
+Now I'm focusing into building a career as a **full-stack developer** and dabbling in Data Science, Machine Learning and AI Engineering.
-I want to write applications that are **efficient** and scalable but also practical and **easy to use**, the kind of stuff that makes a difference and **solves everyday problems for people**.

 ---